Last Updated on January 11, 2023 by James Gentile

 1. Chapter 7 Bankruptcy Can Wipe Your Debt Slate Clean

 People who owe an unsecured debt (credit cards, personal loans, payday loans) often choose to file for Chapter 7 bankruptcy as a way of discharging debts and starting over again free of late payment fees and harassing creditors.
-Eligibility for being able to file this type of bankruptcy depends on whether you have the means to pay back debts.
-If you are determined to have insufficient income to feasibly settle all debts, you are probably eligible for Chapter 7 bankruptcy.
+Eligibility for filing this type of bankruptcy depends on whether you have the means to pay back debts.
+If you are determined to have insufficient income to settle all debts feasibly, you will probably be eligible for Chapter 7 bankruptcy.

 2. Chapter 13 Offers Repayment Plans To Avoid Credit Score Fallout

-Filing Chapter 13 with the assistance of a bankruptcy attorney can help you regain control of your finances by allowing you to make payments on debts while protecting you from aggressive debt collectors.
-Also, Chapter 13 allows the legal discharge of any unpaid balances remaining upon completion of the repayment plan.
+Filing Chapter 13 with a bankruptcy attorney’s assistance can help you regain control of your finances by allowing you to make payments on debts while protecting you from aggressive debt collectors.
+Chapter 13 allows the legal discharge of any unpaid balances remaining upon completion of the repayment plan.
 Considered a legally enforceable debt management plan, Chapter 13 bankruptcy is another one of the many benefits of filing for bankruptcy.